-Notwithstanding our significant position of cash and cash like equivalents at the date of this Registration Document, we expect to require additional funding in the future to sufficiently finance our operations, to advance development of our product candidates and to continue our business activities relating to research and development.
-Our future capital requirements for efgartigimod, cusatuzumab (ARGX-110) or our preclinical programs will depend on many factors, including those set out in the paragraph 4.1.3 "Liquidity and Capital Resources" on page 126 and further.
+Notwithstanding our significant position of cash and cash equivalents and current financial assets as of December 31, 2020, we expect to require additional funding in the future to sufficiently finance our operations, to advance development of our product candidates and to continue our business activities relating to research and development and the commercialization of our products.
+Our future capital requirements for efgartigimod or our preclinical programs will depend on many factors, including those set out in the paragraph 4.1.3 "Liquidity and Capital Resources" on page 153 and further.